atovpeko/docs/use-timescale/schema-management/indexing.md

 to any other columns you want to use.
 Generally, time-series data uses `UNIQUE` indexes more rarely than relational data.

-If you do not want to create an index in a single transaction, you can use the [`CREATE_INDEX`][create-index] function.
-This uses a separate function to create an index on each chunk, instead of a single transaction for the entire hypertable.
+If you do not want to create an index in a single transaction, use the [`CREATE_INDEX`][create-index] function. `CREATE INDEX` uses a separate function to create an index on each chunk, rather than a single transaction for the entire hypertable.
 This means that you can perform other actions on the table while the index is being created, rather than having to wait until index creation is complete.

 <Highlight type="note">

 You can also use the
 [PostgreSQL `WITH` clause](https://www.postgresql.org/docs/current/queries-with.html)
 to perform indexing transactions on an individual chunk.

 </Highlight>

 [create_hypertable]: /api/:currentVersion:/hypertable/create_hypertable/
 [about-index]: /use-timescale/:currentVersion:/schema-management/about-indexing/
 [create-index]: https://docs.timescale.com/api/latest/hypertable/create_index/
-[by-range]: /api/:currentVersion:/hypertable/dimension_info/#by_range
+[by-range]: /api/:currentVersion:/hypertable/create_hypertable/#by_range
-[dimension_builders]: /api/:currentVersion://hypertable/dimension_info/
+[dimension_builders]: /api/:currentVersion:/create_hypertable/#dimension-info